Raghav Juyal: Acting

 On 15 February 2021, Farhan Akhtar dropped the first teaser of his new film, and announced Yudhra to be produced by his company, Excel Entertainment.
 Raghav along with Siddhant Chaturvedi and Malavika Mohanan.
-The film is directed by Ravi Udyawar.Yudhra's story and screenplay have been penned jointly by Farhan Akhtar and Shridhar Raghavan.
-The film is slated to release in summer 2022.
+The film was directed by Ravi Udyawar.
+Yudhra's story and screenplay have been penned jointly by Farhan Akhtar and Shridhar Raghavan.
+The film released in 2024.

-In 2025, Juyal felicitated with International Indian Film Academy Awards (IIFA) for Best Performance in a Negative Role at 25th IIFA Awards.
+In 2024, Juyal attained wider recognition as an actor in the film Kill, in which he essayed the role of the antagonist, while debutante Lakshya starred as the protagonist.
+In 2025, Juyal was felicitated with International Indian Film Academy Awards (IIFA) for Best Performance in a Negative Role at 25th IIFA Awards, for his performance in the film.
+Juyal reunited with Lakshya in the web-series The Ba***ds of Bollywood, which brought him further recognition.

-Influences
+He is now set to star in the film Bhai Tera Star Hai, which is his first theatrical lead role as an actor, opposite influencer and actor Niharika NM.
+He will also be appearing in the Shah Rukh Khan-starrer King.

+Artistry

-His signature step was Slow Motion Walk.
+His signature step was slow motion walk.
 Choreographers like Geeta Kapoor and Remo D'Souza and Terrence Lewis have stated that they had never seen anyone emulate the slow motion walk in India, as realistically, before Raghav.
 Raghav is a trained actor, mentored by the actor and acting coach Saurabh Sachdeva.